santi81/jupyterHub/README.md

  - Provision the NFS volumes

-         -  For installation in the google cloud please use nfsDisk/nfsChart/gke_values.template as reference, and update the NFS server IP address from above.
+         -  For installation in the google cloud please use nfsDisk/nfsChart/gke_values.template as reference and update the NFS server IP address from above.

          -  If you have followed the instructions above to run the NFS server the simplest way would be to :

                   cp nfsDisk/nfsChart/gke_values.template nfsDisk/nfsChart/values.yaml

-         -   After adjusting the helm-chart values, run the helm chart for provisioning the NFS volumes as below:
+         -   After adjusting the helm-chart values run the helm chart for provisioning the NFS volumes as below:

                            helm install nfsDisk/nfsChart --name=nfs --namespace=jupyterhub

 - Install Dynamic NFS Provisioner for Individual User Persistency

-         -   Each user is assigned a persistent volume.We use Dynamic NFS provisioning for that .To install this,the                        simplest way would be to use nfs-client/nfsProvisioner/gke_values.yaml as reference and update the NFS                         server IP from above.
+         -   Each user is assigned a persistent volume.We use Dynamic NFS provisioning for that .
+             To install this,the simplest way would be to use nfs-client/nfsProvisioner/gke_values.yaml as reference and update the NFS server IP from above.

                            cp nfs-client/nfsProvisioner/gke_values.yaml nfs-client/nfsProvisioner/values.yaml